Military dictatorship of Chile: Music scene

 In the first years of dictatorship Pinochet was a common guest at the festival.
 Pinochet's advisor Jaime Guzmán was also spotted on occasion at the festival.
 Festival presenter Antonio Vodanovic publicly praised the dictator and his wife Lucia Hiriart on one occasion on behalf of "the Chilean youth".
 Supporters of the dictatorship appropriated the song Libre of Nino Bravo, and this song was performed by Edmundo Arrocet in the first post-coup edition while Pinochet was present in the public.
-From 1980 onward when the festival begun to be aired internationally the regime used it to promote a favourable image of Chilea abroad.
+From 1980 onward when the festival begun to be aired internationally the regime used it to promote a favourable image of Chile abroad.
 For that purpose in 1980 the festival spent a big budget on bringing popular foreign artist including Miguel Bosé, Julio Iglesias and Camilo Sesto.
 The folk music contest of the Viña del Mar International Song Festival had become increasingly politicized during the Allende years and was suspended by organizers from the time of coup until 1980.

 Elements of military distrusted Mexican music which was widespread in the rural areas of south-central Chile.
 There are testimonies of militaries calling Mexican music "communist".
 Militaries dislike of Mexican music may be linked to the Allende administration's close links with Mexico, the "Mexican revolutionary discourse" and the over-all low prestige of Mexican music in Chile.
-The dictatorship did however never suppressed Mexican music as a whole but came distinguish different strands, some of which were actually promoted.
+The dictatorship, however, didn’t suppress Mexican music as a whole but distinguished different strands, some of which were actually promoted.

 Cueca and Mexican music coexisted with similar levels of popularity in the Chilean countryside in the 1970s.
 Being distinctly Chilean the cueca was selected by the military dictatorship as a music to be promoted.
 The cueca was named the national dance of Chile due to its substantial presence throughout the history of the country and announced as such through a public decree in the Official Journal (Diario Oficial) on November 6, 1979.
 Cueca specialist Emilio Ignacio Santana argues that the dictatorship's appropriation and promotion of cueca harmed the genre.
 The dictatorship's endorsement of the genre meant according to Santana that the rich landlord huaso became the icon of the cueca and not the rural labourer.